Trumins/2023_Spring_SAD/Assignment1/assignment1.md

 <font size=4 >**Concise Text Descriptions**</font>

-**Search for Readers:** The user searches other readers in the forum.
+**Search for Readers:** The user utilizes the search function within the forum to find and connect with other readers.

-**View Recommended Readers:** The user views readers who have similar preferences.
-This is based on big data analysis.
+**View Recommended Readers:** The user views a list of recommended readers who have similar reading preferences.
+These recommendations are generated through big data analysis of the user’s reading habits and interests.

-**View Posts:** The user views posts in the forum.
-The posts are displayed based on user preference analysed with big data techniques.
+**View Posts:** The user views posts within the forum.
+The posts are displayed in an order that is determined by the user’s preferences, which are analyzed using big data techniques.

-**Bookmark Favorite Posts:** The user marks a post he/she likes so that the user can easily view it later.
+**Bookmark Favorite Posts:** The user bookmarks posts that he/she finds interesting or useful.
+This allows the user to easily access and view these posts at a later time.

-**Share Thoughts:** The user expresses his/her opinion to communicate with other readers in the forum.
+**Share Thoughts:** The user expresses his/her opinions and thoughts to communicate with other readers in the forum.

-**Reply to Posts:** The user replys to a post to express his/her opinions about the post in the forum.
+**Reply to Posts:** The user replies to posts in the forum to express his/her opinions about the content of the post.

-**Create Posts:** The user creates a post to share his/her thoughts about reading in the forum.
+**Create Posts:** The user creates posts in the forum to share his/her thoughts about reading.

-**Update Own Posts:** The user makes changes to the posts he/she has posted before.
+**Update Own Posts:** The user makes changes to posts that they have previously created.
+This includes updating the content of the post or deleting the post entirely.

-**Report Inappropriate Posts:** The user tell the administrator when seeing a post with inappropriate content including violence, insults, pornography, etc.
+**Report Inappropriate Posts:** The user reports a post with inappropriate content to the administrator.
+Inappropriate content may include offensive language, hate speech, graphic violence, or other types of content that violate the platform’s community guidelines.

-**Delete Inappropriate Posts:** The administrator delete the inappropriate post reported from a user.
+**Delete Inappropriate Posts:** The administrator deletes an inappropriate post that has been reported by a user.

-**Ban the Account:** The administrator choose to ban the account for too many times of posting inappropriate content or other reasons.
+**Ban the Account:** The administrator chooses to ban a user’s account due to repeated violations of the platform’s terms of service, such as posting inappropriate content.
+The administrator may also ban the account for other reasons, as determined by the platform’s community guidelines.

 <font size=4 >**Detailed Specification for Use Case**</font>